Protocol Integrity Audits for Funds & Boards

 Board-ready Decision Note

-Forwardable memo: key risks, minimum fix set, questions to ask, and thresholds that change conviction.
+A forwardable memo with key risks, minimum fix set, questions to ask, and thresholds that change conviction.

 Artifacts are inspectable (LaTeX/PDF), versioned, and reviewable—not slide decks or black-box outputs.